Risk-Team/Climate-HAzard-Toolbox-CHAT-/functions/readme.txt

-This folder contains the main funtions that will be developed for the FAO-UC Hub
+This folder contains the main functions that will be developed for the FAO-UC Hub.
+The notebook contains all the code and example